echi22/stori/README.md

 [![Open in Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new/echi22/stori)

 - No local setup required!
+- **Update the email address in `accounts.csv` to your own email before running.**
-- Just open a terminal and run:
+- Open a terminal and run:
   ```sh
   go run main.go
   ```